ifLab/edx-documentation/en_us/install_operations/source/mobile.rst

 Enable Features in ``server-vars.yml``
 =======================================

-You can enable the mobile application features in the ``server-vars.yml`` file.
-Configuration settings added to this file are reapplied automatically when you update you update edx-platform.
+You can enable many of the mobile application features in the ``server-vars.yml`` file.
+Configuration settings added to this file are reapplied automatically when you update ``edx-platform``.

+.. note:: Currently, you must manually add
+          ``"OAUTH_ENFORCE_SECURE": " ",`` to the
+          ``edx/app/edxapp/lms.env.json`` file.

 #.
 In the ``/edx/app/edx_ansible/server-vars.yml`` file, add the following
    lines to the edX app features section.